yoaveid/Connect4/README.md

 # Connect4
-Connect4 in java, you can play with the computer or with your friend
+Connect4 written in java, you can play with the computer or with your friend